Pranav-Sutar47/AirplaneManagement/README.md

 2. Create database with name airplane
 3. Go to Import Tab of that database
 4. Select airplane.sql file
 5. Use IntelliJ Idea
+6. Add Mysql.jar library to IntelliJ IDE
-6. Run Main.java File
+7. Run Main.java File